 - Needless to say, it undoubtedly oozes discreet layers of sub-text, but like a lot of dialogue concealing deeply-hidden meanings, it's as dull as dishwater to read or hear unless it's artfully reinterpreted.

 dull the edge of

-- Cause to be less keenly felt; reduce the intensity or effectiveness of: she’d have to find something to dull the edges of the painMás ejemplos en oraciones
+- Cause to be less keenly felt; reduce the intensity of: she’d have to find something to dull the edges of the painMás ejemplos en oraciones

 - However, vibrant as this movement was, the slow and insidious process of co-option began to dull the edge of militancy.

 - A life-threatening crash could not dull the edge of his commitment, and still he cannot walk away completely.

 - In fact, his character is an example how overexposure dulls the edge of comedy.